-Date/Time Antecedent What was happening before the event occurred?
-Behaviour What was the pupil actually doing?
-Consequence What did the adults/other children do?
-How did the student respond?
-Consequence Reflection What happens afterwards?
+Date/Time Antecedent Behaviour Consequence What did the Consequence Reflection What was happening before the event What was the pupil actually doing?
+What happens occurred? actually doilig: adults/other children do?
+How did the afterwards? occurreu? alterwarus? student respond?

 APPENDIX C